Malivil/TTT-Randomat-20/API.md

 - *role* - The role ID which can buy the specified item

 *Returns:* The item's human-readable name

+**Randomat:GetPlayerNameListString(players, includeAnd)** - Gets a comma-delimited list of the names of the players from the given list.\
+*Realm:* Client and Server\
+*Parameters:*
+*players* - The table of players to process *includeAnd* - Whether to have an "and" between the last two entries in the list

+*Returns:* List of player names separated by a comma

 **Randomat:GetPlayers(shuffle, alive_only, dead_only)** - Gets a list of players.\
 *Realm:* Server\